Stop AAS Debt Recovery Debt Harassment

 Can AAS Debt Recovery sue me?

-Can I stop AAS Debt Recovery from contacting me?
+How do I stop AAS from calling?